devanandanapr/duocode/README.md

 # Diagrams
 ![image](https://github.com/user-attachments/assets/7443dfd7-e896-4797-b36c-68fa49206ead)
 Basic Flow of Website.
 Page1-Initial choice for choosing programming language and progress in each language.
 Page2- Level tracker, daily quest and leaderboard.
 Page with mini compiler for cheching errors and compilation.
-Panel for motivation and FunFacts.Page3- Question
+Panel for motivation and FunFacts.Page3- Question to maintain streak.
+Page 3 redirects to congratulations message if choice is correct and try again message if choice is incorrect.
+Page4- Question 2.

 # Build Photos
 ![Team](Add photo of your team here)